scaleoutsean/awesome-solidfire/README.md

 - vCenter Plugin for Element Software (used to be called "VCP") is built into NetApp HCI and may be installed in other vCenter servers you want to connect to separate NetApp HCI volumes.
 SolidFire users may get it from NetApp downloads for Element Software
 - [vRealize Orchestrator Plugin for Element Software](https://github.com/solidfire/vrealize-orchestrator-plugin)
 - [vRealize Automation for NetApp HCI and SolidFire](https://bluemedora.com/resource/vmware-vrealize-operations-management-pack-for-netapp-hci-solidfire/)
-- [pyNSXdeploy](https://github.com/solidfire/pyNSXdeploy) -  automate deployment of NSX on vSphere 6 on NetApp HCI
+- [pyNSXdeploy](https://github.com/solidfire/pyNSXdeploy) -  automate deployment of NSX on vSphere 6.x on NetApp HCI

 #### Microsoft Hyper-V

-- PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/Microsoft) for automated storage deployment with Microsoft Hyper-V (for Windows 2012 R2; requires minor updates for Microsoft Windows Server 2016 and 2019)
+- PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/Microsoft) for automated storage deployment with Microsoft Hyper-V (for Windows Server 2012 R2; requires minor updates for Microsoft Windows Server 2016 and 2019)
 - [Solidfire VSS Provider](https://mysupport.netapp.com/products/p/elementvss.html) for MS Windows (login required)

 #### Linux-related (OpenStack, KVM, XenServer, Oracle VM)